-Wednesday the 29th of June
+Wednesday the 4th of October

 in Heidelberg Catechism Meditations

 Matthew 5:21-22: “Ye have heard that it was said of them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.”

 When it comes to a specific point of application, we very conveniently rationalize away the arrow of God as it strikes us in the words "Thou shalt not kill."
 But we have to face that law honestly as it impinges upon the specific point of our own carnal inclinations!
 Then we must also realize that the sixth commandment not only forbids the act of murder, but likewise all causes and occasions leading to it.